humansconf/humansconf.org/2020-cancellation.md

 title: "#humansconf 2020 is cancelled"
 ---

+## Conference

+The initial idea of #humansconf was to bring people together in the form of a conference.
+A conference for people who are interested in an exchange about human-centered organizations, approaches, techniques and more, in the technology space.
+It was planned to be organized in the [format of an Open Space](/format), so every participant is a speaker and there’s no distinction between speakers and listeners.

+The COVID-19 pandemic of 2020 called for [a change of plans](/2020-cancellation).
+So, we switched to online events.

-# #humansconf 2020 is cancelled!
+## #humansconf 2020 is cancelled!

-The following message was shared with everybody interested in #humansconf and registered participants, on 21-March-2020.
+The following message was then shared with everybody interested in #humansconf and registered participants, on 21-March-2020.

 > Dear all who are interested in #humansconf,
 >